eclipse-sumo/sumo/docs/web/docs/Simulation/Rerouter.md

 | **probability** | float (should be between 0 and 1) | The probability with which a vehicle will use the given edge as destination; the probabilities are automatically normalized to sum to 1             |

 !!! note
       It is possible to combine **closingReroute** and **destProbReroute** within the same interval.
-In this case, only vehicles which cannot reach their original destination draw new destinations from the probability distribution.
+In this case, only vehicles which cannot reach their original destination (because it is closed or disconnected by the closing) draw new destinations from the probability distribution.
+Alternative destinations will be drawn until a reachable destination is found or the special value `terminateRoute` (see below) is drawn.
+The latter will force the vehicle to wait before the closed edge until the closing ends.

 ### Special Destination Values